-Defanging a snake doesn’t kill it, but it does have side effects.
-The snake will have trouble digesting.
+Defanging a snake doesn’t kill it, but it does have some unpleasant side effects.
+The snake will have trouble digesting food.

-It’s thought that snake venom acts a little like stomach acid, in that it starts breaking down the snake’s meal—but before they’ve even swallowed it.
-So, by removing the snake’s fangs, you make it more difficult for them to digest food.
+A snake’s venom acts a bit like a stomach acid in that it starts breaking down the snake’s meal before they’ve even swallowed it.
+So, by removing the snake’s fangs, you make it more difficult for it to digest food.

 Essentially, the small wound left behind can become infected.
-Even worse, this infection can then pass into their bloodstream and cause sepsis, which can be fatal.
-So, yes, defanging a snake can kill it (albeit indirectly).
+Even worse, this infection can then pass into its bloodstream and cause sepsis, which can be fatal.
+So, yes, defanging a snake can kill a snake (albeit indirectly).

 Should You Defang Snakes?

 Aside from that, there have been documented cases where a defanged snake has successfully bitten and envenomated someone.
-How?
-Because their teeth were partially grown back.
-The same applies to getting their venom glands removed, which can grow back.
+This is because the snake’s teeth had partially grown back.

-There’s also the chance that the snake will puncture your skin using their other teeth, and deliver venom by getting some on the wound.
-So, regarding safety, defanging doesn’t entirely prevent the chance of them harming you anyway.
+There’s also the chance that the snake will puncture your skin using its other teeth, and deliver venom by getting some on the wound.
+So, defanging doesn’t entirely remove the chance of envenomation.

 There are, however, many good reasons to defang a snake.
 If you keep a naturally venomous snake for educational purposes, defanging it will render it harmless and more easily used for those purposes.

 That’s why zoos defang venomous snakes that are used to teach people about handling, or about the animals themselves.
-And while it isn’t a perfect solution, it’s also safer for the owner than not defanging them at all.
+And while it isn’t an ideal solution, it’s also safer than not defanging them at all.

 Can You Remove Snake Fangs at Home?

 You should not attempt this at home.
-It’s highly likely that you would accidentally kill your snake.
+It’s highly likely that you will accidentally kill your snake.
 The main problem is that they will develop mouth rot as a result.
-However, there are other potential problems:
+However, there are other problems:

 - You could use the wrong amount of sedative, which could kill the snake.
-Or you could accidentally not keep them sedated—resulting in a bite while you’re trying to work.
+Or you could fail to keep them sedated, resulting in a bite while you’re trying to get the work done.

-- You could damage the lining of the snake’s mouth while you’re trying to remove the fang.
+- You could damage the lining of the snake’s mouth while you’re trying to remove the fangs.

-- You could struggle to remove the fang, damaging their mouth further as you try to pull it out.
+- You could struggle to remove the fangs, damaging its mouth further as you try to pull them out.

-It’s not a commonly accepted practice.
-Instead, a small number of breeders and vets may remove your snake’s venom glands instead.
-Your best option is to find a breeder that sells venomoid snakes, and buy one from them.
+It’ll be hard to find a vet that will perform this for you as it’s not a commonly accepted practice.
+Instead, a small number of breeders may remove your snake’s venom glands.
+Your best option is to find a breeder that sells venomoid snakes, and buy a venomous snake from them.